ashrafosamaa/CRUD-Users-Products/README.md

 # CRUD-Users-Products

-using express and mysql2 I created some apis for User and Products
+* using express and mysql2 *
+I created some APIs
 1) User:
    add user (user must not found before) update user